richardlalancette/Apssistant/README.md

 **6**|○|○|/|○|×|○|○|○|×

 * / No this function
- * Does not support
+* × does not support
- * Support
+* ○ Support
- * Perfect support
+* ☀ perfect support

 * CS3 for unexplained reasons can not be perfect to support the foreground picker-related functions, check the *